Meghan Beaubien: Early years

-University of Michigan
+Playing career

 Coming out of high school, Beaubien was rated as the No. 6 prospect in the country by FloSoftball.
 She was offered an athletic scholarship to attend the University of Michigan as a high school freshman.
 The offer was conveyed in person by coach Carol Hutchins at the Michigan-Ohio State football game.
 She enrolled at Michigan in the fall of 2017.

-2018 season

 On February 2, 2018, Beaubien threw a no-hitter against Georgia State in her collegiate debut.
 For the season, she compiled a 33-6 win–loss record with a 1.16 ERA and 266 strikeouts in 216 innings pitched.
 Her 33 wins led the NCAA, a feat that had been accomplished by a freshman only five times in NCAA history.
 Her 32 wins in the regular season was also a Michigan school record.
 She threw three complete-game no-hitters during the season and contributed to a fourth.

 At the end of the 2018 season, Beaubien was selected as a National Fastpitch Coaches Association ("NFCA") first-team All-American.
 She was also named the Big Ten Pitcher of the Year and Big Ten Freshman of the Year.

-2019 season

 On March 5, 2019, Beaubien was selected by USA Softball as the national player of the week.
 During the week, she won games against two ranked opponents, holding No. 2 UCLA to one run and No. 6 Washington to two runs.
 On March 25, 2019, she was named Big Ten pitcher of the week after throwing 20.2 scoreless innings in three wins and a save.